Early Married Life

 Aug 1989?—Ruth & Jim visit their old home.

-Oct 2000—Steve, Amanda & their boys join Ruth & Jim in front of the Thetford Rd home on the occasion of Ruth’s mother’s funeral.
+Oct 2000—Just over 34 years after they moved into the house, Steve, Amanda & their boys join Ruth & Jim in front of the Thetford Rd home on the occasion of Ruth’s mother’s funeral.

 This is the rear view of the Thetford Rd row house as seen during Ruth’s Sep 2012 visit.
 Though they struggled to conceive—and even underwent testing in search of answers—it was in this home that Ruth & Jim would eventually begin their family.
 It was also from here that they would unexpectedly depart for an entirely new life 3,000 miles away in California.

-≈1968—Ruth & Jim purchased a “Daffodil Yellow” 1966 Plymouth Fury III 2-door convertible from the owner of Brooks Buick in Baltimore (similar).
+≈1968—Ruth & Jim purchased a “Daffodil Yellow” 1966 Plymouth Fury III 2-door convertible from the owner of Brooks Buick in Baltimore (very similar, but missing rear fender skirts).

 Jul 14, 1969—Ruth & Jim set out in the Plymouth on their second cross-country odyssey.
 Unique for the era, the car was equipped with air conditioning.
 Ruth kept a brief journal of the trip writing, “It was great to have an air-conditioned car going through Kansas since the temperature was in excess of 100° and the humidity was high.”